A causal convolutional neural network for multi-subject motion modeling and generation: Conclusion

 \section{Conclusion}

-We have designed a deep generative motion model, i.e., CCNet, based on causal convolution proposed in WaveNet~\cite{oord2016wavenet} to synthesize high-quality motions for multiple subjects.
-The trained CCNet can also synthesize several types of complex motions, such as punching, kicking, and kicking while punching, included in our database.
-The CCNet can be applied to various applications, such as random motion generation, motion denoising, motion completion, and controllable motion synthesis.
-Moreover, the CCNet can generate motions for novel skeletons.
-Given sample motions of a novel skeleton, the pre-trained CCNet can be fine-tuned to capture the skeleton's motion style.
+We designed a novel neural network for motion generation, CCNet, to synthesize high-quality motions for multiple subjects.
+The trained CCNet can capture the motion characteristics of different subjects well and synthesize various types of motion, such as punching.
+Moreover, CCNet can generate motion for novel skeletons.
+Given a few sample motions of a novel skeleton, the pretrained CCNet can be fine-tuned to synthesize motions that better reproduce the intrinsic characteristics of the motions of the skeleton.
+In the future, we plan to extend our method to include skeletons with different typologies.